-The moderate Republican governor proved that rejecting partisan extremism and political hackery is a potent cocktail for winning elections as a Republican in a blue state.
+Maryland’s Republican governor proved rejecting partisan extremism is a potent cocktail for winning elections in a purple state.

-Hogan has an uncanny ability to humanize politics.
-He didn’t have to work hard to make people like him.
-He allowed Marylanders to get to know the real Larry Hogan.
-He didn’t get into the weeds of national politics.
+Mr. Hogan has an uncanny ability to humanize politics; he doesn’t have to work hard to make people like him.

 Maryland’s tax collector and small business promoter is an enigma for some partisans who operate within the framework of the Maryland establishment, especially those who run the Annapolis Machine; they’ll never get Franchot, and they’ll never seek to understand him.